-It’s Severe Weather Awareness Week, also known as the best time to prepare for severe weather.
-Are you prepared for when the next disaster happens?
+Warm weather has finally arrived in Michigan which means we are moving into peak storm season.
+Are you prepared for the next storm?
 This week, we’re encouraging you to prepare for severe weather.
 Here are some tips on what you should do before, during and after the storm strikes.

 Before the storm